cresset-template/cresset/README.md

 [![GitHub forks](https://img.shields.io/github/forks/veritas9872/PyTorch-Universal-Docker-Template?style=flat-square)](https://github.com/veritas9872/PyTorch-Universal-Docker-Template/network)
 [![GitHub license](https://img.shields.io/github/license/veritas9872/PyTorch-Universal-Docker-Template?style=flat-square)](https://github.com/veritas9872/PyTorch-Universal-Docker-Template)
 [![Twitter](https://img.shields.io/twitter/url?style=social&url=https%3A%2F%2Fgithub.com%2Fveritas9872%2FPyTorch-Universal-Docker-Template)](https://twitter.com/intent/tweet?text=Extraordinary!:&url=https%3A%2F%2Fgithub.com%2Fveritas9872%2FPyTorch-Universal-Docker-Template)

+## TL;DR
+__*This repository provides a template for building any PyTorch version on any CUDA version that can be plugged into any project on any CUDA GPU.
+PyTorch built from source in this way can be x10 faster than naïve PyTorch.*__

+__*Also, a new paradigm for deep learning development using Docker and Docker Compose is proposed.
+Hopefully, this method will become best practice for both academia and industry.*__

 ## Preamble
 Recent years have seen tremendous academic effort go into the design and implementation of efficient neural networks to cope with the ever-increasing amount